How to use phalcon-devtools to accelerate Phalcon development

 phalcon module command

---name Newly added module name
+--name New module name to add

---namespace=s Add namespace for Module.php
+--namespace=s Add namespace in Module.php

 phalcon module --name module1 --output=./app/modules